 If you haven’t been asking for a jackfruit recipe, you’re probably now asking – what the heck is jackfruit?

-Like I said, jackfruit’s texture certainly feels meaty, but it’s low on flavor.
+Like I said, canned jackfruit’s texture certainly feels meaty, but it’s low on flavor.
 That means the sauce you put with it really has to count.
-I’ve had so many jackfruit sandwiches at restaurants where the BBQ sauce was way too sweet, so my sauce here is on the smoky/spicy side, packed with flavor from chipotle peppers, adobo sauce, smoked paprika, and cumin.
+I’ve had so many BBQ sandwiches at restaurants where the sauce was way too sweet, so my sauce here is on the smoky/spicy side, packed with flavor from chipotle peppers, adobo sauce, smoked paprika, and cumin.

 I sauté the jackfruit with an almost-caramelized onion to deepen the flavor even more.

 These BBQ Jackfruit Sandwiches are Perfect for Parties

 This is a great make-ahead party meal.
 The BBQ sauce and the jackfruit can both be made in advance and reheated.
 When you’re ready to serve, make the quick cabbage slaw to go on top for crunch.
 It’s simply made with thinly shredded cabbage, cilantro, lime juice, olive oil, and a pinch of salt.
 Serve these with pickles and whatever fixings you like!